Aeroluna/LunaCoopMod/README.md

 - Fixed a bug where the icon of the button for Mech Attack Speed mastery was not colored.
 - Fixed a bug where you could not queue multiple upgrades on the Infested Command Center.

+A few fixes.
+The Siege Tank bug took way too long to figure out...

 ## Fenix

 - Remove Disruptors.